RomanRodionov/RayTracingLearning/README.md

 # RayTracingLearning
-Doing the tutorial from [raytracing.github.io](https://raytracing.github.io/)
+Doing the tutorial from [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)